-Enfurane is a commonly used volatile anesthetic agent with an excellent safety record.
+Enfurane is a volatile anesthetic agent with an excellent safety record which was previously widely used, but has now been replaced by more modern volatile anesthetic agents.
 Case series and isolated case reports of severe acute liver injury similar to halothane hepatitis attributed to enflurane have been published, but are rare.

-Enflurane (en flur' ane) is a widely used halogenated inhalation anesthetic agent similar to halothane, desflurane, sevoflurane and isoflurane.
-Enflurane has a somewhat slow onset of action and is, therefore, used largely to maintain anesthesia after induction with other agents.
-Enflurane became available in 1972 and is still in use, although less widely than other the more modern halogenated inhalation agents.
+Enflurane (en flur' ane) is a previously widely used halogenated inhalation anesthetic agent similar to halothane, desflurane, sevoflurane and isoflurane.
+Enflurane has a somewhat slow onset of action and is, therefore, was used largely to maintain anesthesia after induction with other agents.
+Enflurane became available in 1972 but was withdrawn is no longer in use in the United States, having been replaced by other the more modern halogenated inhalation agents.
 Enflurane must be administered in a controlled situation by a properly trained and credentialed anesthesiologist or nurse anesthetist and is typically given in concentrations up to 1.5% to 4% with oxygen.

 Mechanism of Injury

 The mechanism of enflurane hepatotoxicity is suspected to be similar to that of halothane and associated with creation of reactive intermediates of enflurane.
 Enflurane is metabolized to some extent by the microsomal drug metabolizing enzyme CYP 2E1 to a trifluoroacetylated reactive intermediate (TFA) that is capable of binding to multiple intracytoplasmic proteins forming potentially immunogenic adducts.
 The TFA adducts induce antibodies that can be detected in patients with enflurane- as well as halothane hepatotoxicity and are also found in a proportion of health care workers exposed to the volatile anesthetics.